g30r93g/mixcut/readme.md

 3. Cutting with m4acut

-    The worker Lambda runs inside a container image containing m4acut.
+    The worker Lambda runs inside a container image containing m4acut (for slicing) and AtomicParsley (for tagging/artwork).

     For each job:
-    1. Downloads the .m4a + .cue from S3
+    1. Downloads the .m4a + .cue (and artwork, if present) from S3
     2. Runs m4acut to slice the audio
+    3. Embeds artwork, genre, and release year tags via AtomicParsley using data parsed from the CUE file
-    3. Uploads each generated track to an outputs bucket
+    4. Uploads each generated track to an outputs bucket
-    4. Updates each track record in Supabase with its S3 key
+    5. Updates each track record in Supabase with its S3 key
-    5. Marks the job `COMPLETED` (or `FAILED` on error)
+    6. Marks the job `COMPLETED` (or `FAILED` on error)

 4. User retrieves results